ee-jackson/danum-gaps/code/notebooks/2024-10-02_describe-growth.md

 seedlings in the nursery were planted in the primary old growth forest of Danum Valley.

-Data suggests that the seedlings grew slower when kept in pots for longer and some species were more affected than others.
+Data suggests that the seedlings grew slower in the nursery than when planted out in the field and some species were more affected than others.
 The table below quantifies the difference in medians between forest types for each species.

 <details class="code-fold">
 <summary>Code</summary>